-Cytoplasmic expression was proved an independent negative prognostic indicator, being correlated with the micropapillary component, higher pTNM stage, shorter disease-free survival and low disease-specific survival[48-51].
-On the other hand, nuclear-only staining (without synchronous cytoplasm positivity) was correlated with earlier pathological stage, absence of aggressive invasion and negative p53[48-51].
-Maspin mRNA appeared to be up-regulated in adenocarcinoma cells, compared to the adjacent normal lung, with higher levels of mRNA in advanced stages[52].
+Cytoplasmic expression was an independent negative prognostic indicator and was correlated with the micropapillary component, higher pTNM stage, shorter disease-free survival, and low disease-specific survival[48-51].
+On the other hand, nuclear only staining (without synchronous cytoplasm positivity) was correlated with earlier pathological stage, absence of aggressive invasion, and negative p53[48-51].
+Maspin mRNA expression appeared to be upregulated in adenocarcinoma cells compared to the adjacent normal lung with higher levels of mRNA in advanced stages[52].

 Gastrointestinal tract

 Esophagus: Maspin can show infrequent cytoplasmic positivity in squamous cell epithelium[53-55] (Table 2).
-In SCC cells, downregulation of SerpinB5 was noted, compared with the adjacent normal epithelium.
-Strong nuclear staining is associated with favorable prognosis, increased patient survival and a lower pTN stage, while high cytoplasmic staining correlates with the presence of lymph node metastases[53,54].
-Based on an in vitro study, which used esophageal SCC cell lines, it was hypothesized that inhibitory effect of maspin is based on switching the metabolic phenotype to low glycolysis, through disrupting the hypoxia-inducible factor 1α (HIF-1α)[55].
+In SCC cells, downregulation of maspin was noted compared with the adjacent normal epithelium.
+Strong nuclear staining is associated with favorable prognosis, increased patient survival, and a lower pTN stage while high cytoplasmic staining correlates with the presence of lymph node metastases[53,54].
+Based on an in vitro study, which used esophageal SCC cell lines, it was hypothesized that the inhibitory effect of maspin is based on switching the metabolic phenotype to low glycolysis through disrupting the hypoxia inducible factor 1α[55].

-Stomach: Maspin expression can be absent or in the cytoplasm of normal epithelium and increases in gastric epithelial cells with intestinal metaplasia, probably as a result of demethylation of the maspin gene promoter[56-62].
-Nuclear maspin marks cells with high-grade intraepithelial neoplasia and is one of the factors that play roles in the progression of intramucosal clusters of signet ring cells to signet ring cell carcinoma, especially multifocal carcinomas[57,58] (Table 2).
+Stomach: Maspin expression can be absent or in the cytoplasm of normal epithelium and increases in gastric epithelial cells with intestinal metaplasia likely as a result of demethylation of the maspin gene promoter[56-62].
+Nuclear maspin marks cells with high-grade intraepithelial neoplasia and is one of the factors that plays a role in the progression of intramucosal clusters of signet ring cells to signet ring cell carcinoma, especially multifocal carcinomas[57,58] (Table 2).

-In gastric adenocarcinoma cells, Maspin expression can be lost, as indicator of high risk for distant metastases[21,59].
-Complete loss of SerpinB5 was also observed more frequently in elderly patients, poorly cohesive carcinomas and poorly differentiated adenocarcinomas located in the distal part of the stomach[58-61].
+In gastric adenocarcinoma cells, maspin expression can be lost, which is an indication of a high risk for distant metastases[21,59].
+Complete loss of maspin was also observed more frequently in elderly patients, poorly cohesive carcinomas, and poorly differentiated adenocarcinomas located in the distal part of the stomach[58-61].
 Maspin is negative in neuroendocrine components of adenocarcinomas and is not involved in tumorigenesis of gastric neuroendocrine tumors[62].

-Cytoplasm only staining is rarely seen in clinical practice, in poorly cohesive carcinomas[58].
-In adenocarcinomas, cytoplasm expression is as an indicator of lower pTNM stage and high angiogenic phenotype and correlates with positivity for p53, bax, Ki67 and E-cadherin[58].
+Cytoplasm only staining is rarely seen in clinical practice in poorly cohesive carcinomas[58].
+In adenocarcinomas, cytoplasm expression is as an indicator of lower pTNM stage and high angiogenic phenotype and correlates with positivity for p53, Bax, Ki-67 and E-cadherin[58].

-Nuclear positivity (with or without associated cytoplasm expression) is predominant in undifferentiated intestinal-type carcinoma and poorly cohesive carcinoma[58].
+Nuclear positivity (with or without associated cytoplasm expression) is predominant in undifferentiated intestinal type carcinoma and poorly cohesive carcinoma[58].
 Nuclear positivity is associated with locally aggressive behavior and high risk for lymph node metastases and is more frequent in young patients[21,58,59,62].
-It is associated with bax, p53 and Ki67 negativity, and lower angiogenesis[58].
-In daily practice, we use nuclear maspin for a better approaching of the depth of invasion (pT stage) of poorly cohesive carcinomas (personal unpublished observations).
+It is associated with Bax, p53, and Ki-67 negativity and lower angiogenesis[58].
+In daily practice, we use nuclear maspin for a better approach of the depth of invasion (pT stage) of poorly cohesive carcinomas (personal unpublished observations).

-Colon and rectum: Similar to the gastric epithelium, in colorectal segments, maspin expression can be absent or present in the cytoplasm of normal epithelium and increases in epithelial cells with high-grade dysplasia[62-73].
-SerpinB5 serum levels are increased in patients with high-grade dysplasia and carcinomas and might be used as an indicator factor for colonoscopy[69,70].
+Colon and rectum: Similar to the gastric epithelium, in colorectal segments maspin expression can be absent or present in the cytoplasm of normal epithelium and increases in epithelial cells with high-grade dysplasia[62-73].
+Maspin serum levels are increased in patients with high-grade dysplasia and carcinomas and might be used as an indicator for colonoscopy[69,70].

-In colorectal segments, maspin does not mark neuroendocrine tumors[62] but its subcellular expression has a great value in daily practice, for assessment of adenocarcinomas[72,73].
-Although there are studies that proved that, in colorectal adenocarcinomas, maspin expression is correlated with CEA serum levels, infiltrative borders, and high histological grade and stage[65], few articles regard maspin subcellular expression.
+In colorectal segments, maspin does not mark neuroendocrine tumors[62], but its subcellular expression has a great value in the assessment of adenocarcinomas[72,73].
+Although there are studies that proved that maspin expression is correlated with carcinoembryonic antigen serum levels, infiltrative borders, and high histological grade and stage in colorectal adenocarcinomas[65], few articles regard maspin subcellular expression.
 We use this marker for daily diagnosis and data showed in this review are based on personal observations (over 200 cases were revised) and literature data (Table 2).